mklarmann/fkostadinov.github.io/README.md

 - No need for coding, all required metadata editor fields can be configured in a <code>prose</code> section in a <code>_config.yml</code> or in a <code>_prose.yml</code>.

 _Disadvantages:_
-- Apparently, JSON frontmatter is changed into YAML, i.e. curly brackets and commas are dropped as soon as the metadata is saved.
+- Apparently, JSON frontmatter is changed into YAML, i.e. curly brackets and commas are dropped as soon as the metadata is saved. (**TODO:** Try this out.)
 - Data in textareas is not displayed and saved properly.
 (On the 09th of July 2014, this bug has been known for 11 months, yet no patch has been provided by the developers so far.
 There are two provisional solutions to this problem: First, instead of textareas textfields are used.
 Unfortunately, they don't preserve line breaks and display only little data.
 Second, there is a "Raw Values" input field for all non-specified frontmatter key/value-pairs. **TODO:** Figure out what happens to line breaks in this case.)
 - Metadata editor input fields too small?